ESGI-MCAMUS/todo-list-esgi-react/README.md

 - Frontend (React App)
 - Backend (NodeJS + Express app)

+Then install all dependencies on both projects with the command `npm install`.

 You also need to run a database locally (XAMP, WAMP...).
 Please refer to the [`README.md` of the backend](https://github.com/MisterGoodDeal/todo-list-esgi-server) to run it properly

 ## Start the app